 8. How to Find Resume & LinkedIn Profile Keywords for Your Targeted Job Titles

-Once you’ve decided which job titles you plan to target, you can repeat Step 1 above for each of those job titles.
+Once you’ve decided which job titles you plan to target, you can repeat Step 1 above for each of them.

-I expect you will find skills you have that aren’t on your resume and LinkedIn profile right now.
+I expect you will find skills you have that aren’t on your resume and LinkedIn profile.